Darkelf2024/Darkelf-Browser/README.md

 ## Theming and Customization:

-Theme Management: Users can switch between different themes (white, dark, dark gray) to match their preferences, and CSS is injected to apply these themes.
+Theme Management: Users can switch between different themes (Dark Theme) to match their preferences, and CSS is injected to apply these themes.

 ## User Interface Features: